-Bailey, "The Army in the Marketplace: Recruiting an All-Volunteer Force" Copies of Cohen and Storey are also available on reserve.
+Bailey, "The Army in the Marketplace: Recruiting an All-Volunteer Force"

 Most of the reading in this class is self-directed.
 When you choose a research topic, you will read the major books and articles on that topic as well as relevant primary source material.